xcore/sw_audio_effects/module_dsp_short_delay/doc/resources.rst

 This application uses variable amounts of memory depending on the size of the delay-line, and the number of channels being processed.
 A #define MEM_SAMPS is used to indicate the amount of memory available for the delay-line.
-Currently this is set at 13000 samples, which uses almost all the available memory on Core_0 Used memory(Bytes) is about:
+Currently this is set at 12000 samples, which uses almost all the available memory on Tile_0.

-Core0: 56776
-Core1:  5532
+Used memory(Bytes) is about:

+   * codememory:  5K
+   * datamemory: 49K

 Computation
 -----------